 The Heart of Bohemia

-Bragging that he had, “the kiss of Walt Whitman still on my lips,” Wilde came to the party wearing a Spanish sombrero, a velvet suit, a puce cravat, yellow gloves, buckled shoes, and a big cloak that he threw over one shoulder.
+Bragging that he had, “the kiss of Walt Whitman still on my lips,” Wilde came to the party wearing a wide white hat, velvet coat, green necktie and handkerchief and a big cloak which he threw over one shoulder.
 He was impressed by the California artists and their Bohemian tabernacle.
 Tavernier filled the courthouse loft with keepsakes collected during a coast to coast sketching tour for Harper’s Magazine, which included Asian idols, porcelain finery, a suit of armor, skulls of long-horned Texas cattle, Japanese and Chinese brocades, fencing foils, a stuffed pelican with outstretched wings, carved ivories, fans acquired from San Francisco’s Chinatown and a magnificent warrior’s wampum bristling with eagle feathers.
 The floor was bare except for worn buffalo hides and the bleached vertebrae of whales.
 Foreign art journals, scattered throughout, kept visitors and residents alike abreast of current artistic trends.

-Tavernier was an improvident “enfant terrible” with impulsive ways and a complete disdain for money and bourgeois standards.
+Tavernier was an impetuous “enfant terrible” known for his hot-blooded temperament and disdain for the bourgeoisie.
 The parties held in his magical space were legendary.
 With evenings of drawing for friends and of dancing on the studio’s hardwood floors, the old courthouse soon came to be known as the “Heart of Bohemia.”
 The Tavernier-Strong studio, with its talented young painters and their charming, versatile, and attractive young wives, drew about it a circle of San Francisco’s most brilliant literary, artistic and musical people.
 Isobel Strong was the stepdaughter of another literary giant, Robert Louis Stevenson, who sometimes dropped in to smoke a cigarette and watch the artists paint.
 This was a Bohemia that, unlike her cousins’ all male Bohemian Club, was very inviting.
 Amy Crocker was hooked.

 “It was a happy-go-lucky life and they were a happy-go-lucky crowd, who never spoiled the present day’s happiness by thinking of the morrow,” wrote Isobel’s aunt in an article published nearly 40 years later in the Oakland Tribune.
 “When money was flush they spent if freely, sharing with their friends, and when the lean days came they got along the best they could, I fear often to the sorrow of trusting tradesmen.
 Erratic they were in many respects, but each had his touch of genius, and their clever conversation and open-hearted camaraderie made them the most delightful companions in the world.
 They did not pile up gold, but they added much to the joy of living.”